Lockdown 4.0 a more decentralised one

 Lockdown 4.0: 7 pm-7 am night curfew to stay in place till May 31

 The states have been given more powers to choose the appropriate administrative unit to define the parameters of the zones.
 While this is a welcome move, there is also the risk of some states misreporting information relating to the number of COVID-19 cases.
-However a Union Home Ministry official tells OneIndia that they will need to trust the states on this matter.
+However, a Union Home Ministry official tells OneIndia that they will need to trust the states on this matter.